 Be prepared by practicing your answers to these common interview questions.

 You’ve gotten the interview.
-Now which questions should you be taking a long, hard look at?
+Now which questions, regular and behavioral interview questions, should you be taking a long, hard look at?

 Question: What you do you know about the company?

 Answer: This may seem like an innocent question, but it is loaded.
 This is the interviewer testing you to see if you’ve done your research.
 This is where you should talk about the company’s goals, something you can easily get from their website or Facebook page.
 Then it’s time to make it personal.
 Talk about why you are personally drawn to these goals and how they resonate with you.

 Question: What do you consider to be your weaknesses ?

 Answer: This is not the time to mask actual strengths as weaknesses, such as “I am too organized.”
 This is a time when the interview wants to gauge your self-awareness and honesty.
 However, you also don’t want to showcase any major red flags that will immediately get your resume thrown out.
 Talk about something that you are currently struggling with.
 Then, follow up that struggle with how you are currently working to improve.

 Question: Why did you leave (or are leaving) your last job?

 Answer: Badmouthing a previous employer at an interview is a big no-no. The interviewer will frown upon this and may just see you as a gossiper or trouble-maker.
 If you are currently employed, talk about the things you are searching for that you aren’t currently getting from your new job, such as a more team-oriented environment.
 If you are currently unemployed, talk about your unemployment in a more positive context.
 For example, the company went under, but I managed to hang on until the last round of lay-offs.